Make a complaint

 You can submit your complaint online in about 15 minutes.

-After a complaint is filed, Employment Standards contacts all parties and explains the provisions of the Act.
-Many complaints are resolved at this stage.
-Otherwise, your complaint may proceed to an investigation.
+After a complaint is assigned to an investigator, the investigator will contact all parties and gather more details about the complaint.
+They will also explain the provisions of the Act.
+Many complaints are resolved at this stage through voluntary resolution.
+Otherwise, the complaint may proceed to an investigation.

 If a complaint is not resolved voluntarily, the Director of Employment Standards will issue a written decision called a determination that will include mandatory administrative penalties for every contravention of the Act.
 The Director will then collect outstanding wages and penalties.